 Test your alarm weekly by pressing and releasing the button quickly.
 A quick beep will confirm the button has been pushed followed by the test sequence.
 See Other Alarm Visual and Audible Indicators table.
-The alarm will sound if the electronic circuitry, horn, and batteries are working.
+The alarm (and any interconnected units) will sound if the electronic circuitry, horn, and batteries are working.
 If the alarm does not sound, or gives erratic or low volume sound, the unit must be replaced.